jiangzz/atllas-hive-2.1.0_2.3.3/readme.md

 ```

-**Note**: Please keep in mind do not change the directory construct！！
+**Note**: Please keep in mind do not change the directory construct！！you can specifiy `atlas.metadata.namespace=5k` configure as extra properties in `atlas-application.properties` file,then all the message send from this hive node will come from `5k` cluster.